jeffnyman/zifmia/README.md

 ---

-The `zil_test.z3` file is a version 3 z-code file but one that was compiled via [ZILF](https://bitbucket.org/jmcgrew/zilf/wiki/Home).
-The source is provided as `zil_test.zil`.
-The fact that the format is in ZIL is not really important but it seems nice to show that a ZIL based game compiled to z-code would work.
+## General Files

 The `dream.blb` file is a compiled version of the game "Just a Dream".
 The source and resources for this game are located at [Grokking Glk](http://www.iffydoemain.com/grokglk/index.htm).
 This allows for testing a Blorb archive.

 The `glulx_test.ulx` file is a Glulx story file.
 The source for this is provided in `glulx_test.inf`.
 This allows for testing a Glulx game.
 Although right now the test is only that Glulx is not supported.

 The `simple_test.inf` file is a very simple test that has been compiled into a `simple_test.z5`, `simple_test.z6`, and `simple_test.z7` files.
 This file makes no particular use of features to any one Z-Machine so it's really just designed to compile to a few formats to make that Quendor can read in various versions.

+## ZIL

+The `zil_test.z3` file is a version 3 z-code file but one that was compiled via [ZILF](https://bitbucket.org/jmcgrew/zilf/wiki/Home).
+The source is provided as `zil_test.zil`.
+The fact that the format is in ZIL is not really important but it seems nice to show that a ZIL based game compiled to z-code would work.

+The `cloak.z3` and `cloak_plus.z5` are files that were compiled with ZILF.
+Source is provided as `cloak.zil` and `cloak_plus.zil`.
+These, again, are just attempts to make sure that ZIL games are playable via the emulator.
+One of the challenges is that how ZIL compiles the Z-Machine files is different than how most other Z-Machine compilers seem to work.

 ## Testers